moby/moby/docs/reference/glossary.md

 deploying the containers.

 Frequently a service is a microservice within the context of some larger application.
-Examples of services might include an HTTP server, a database, or any other type of executable program that you wish to run in a distributed environment.
+Examples of services might include a HTTP server, a database, or any other type of executable program that you wish to run in a distributed environment.